It is the same five questions every week.

 Pull sources

-• Export last month’s searches, Slack threads, help desk topics, HR inbox subjects.
+- Export last month’s searches, Slack threads, help desk topics, HR inbox subjects

-• Mark the top 25 by frequency.
+- Mark the top 25 by frequency

 Draft answers

-• Write 10 featured answers using the template.
+- Write 10 featured answers using the template

-• Bold the first step, add “Need more?” links.
+- Bold the first step, add “Need more?” links

-Use this checklist while drafting:
+Use this checklist while drafting

-• Question in employee language? (‘When do paychecks hit?’ not ‘Payroll disbursement schedule’)
+- Question in employee language? (“When do paychecks hit?” not “Payroll disbursement schedule”)

-• First step bolded and above fold?
+- First step bolded and above the fold?

-• Links to live policy, not PDF?
+- Links to live policy, not PDF?

-• Owner and date stamped?
+- Owner and date stamped?

-• Synonyms added to tags?
+- Synonyms added to tags?

 Tag and test

-• Add topic, role, state tags.
+- Add topic, role, state tags

-• Add synonyms and test real terms like “vacation” and “maternity leave.”
+- Add synonyms and test real terms like “vacation” and “maternity leave”

 Publish and announce

-• Post links in #all-company and #ask-hr.
+- Post links in #all-company and #ask-hr

 Measure and share

-• After two weeks, chart FAQ views vs HR pings.
+- After two weeks, chart FAQ views vs HR pings

 Common pitfalls and quick fixes

-• FAQ too long: If your featured answer takes a scroll, you wrote a policy.
+- FAQ too long.
+If your featured answer takes a scroll, you wrote a policy.
 Split it.

-• No owner: Assign a named human, not a team.
+- No owner.
+Assign a named human, not a team.
 Add a review cadence.

-• No synonyms: Employees will search 401k, not 401(k).
+- No synonyms.
+Employees will search 401k, not 401(k).
 Add both.

 Red flags your HR FAQ knowledge base isn’t working

-• Employees still ping HR about topics covered in FAQs (synonyms missing or search broken)
+- Employees still ping HR about topics covered in FAQs (synonyms missing or search broken)

-• FAQ page views are low but HR tickets stay high (findability problem)
+- FAQ page views are low but HR tickets stay high (findability problem)

-• Zero-result searches growing instead of shrinking (content gaps)
+- Zero-result searches growing instead of shrinking (content gaps)

-• Managers forwarding FAQ links instead of employees finding them (adoption issue)
+- Managers forwarding FAQ links instead of employees finding them (adoption issue)

-• “Last updated” stamps from 6+ months ago (governance breakdown)
+- “Last updated” stamps from 6+ months ago (governance breakdown)

 Real-world examples that work

-Featured answer with time, bank posting caveat, and a link to the payroll calendar.
+“When do paychecks hit?” – featured answer with time, bank posting caveat, and a link to the payroll calendar.
 Result: payroll timing pings drop in week one.

-Featured answer with HRIS path and a reminder to update benefits carrier if required.
+“How do I update my address?” – featured answer with HRIS path and a reminder to update the benefits carrier if required.
 Result: fewer “my card shipped to my old address” problems.

-Featured answer that defines non-exempt, links to FLSA summary, and sends CA employees to the state addendum.
+“What counts as overtime?” – featured answer that defines non-exempt, links to the FLSA summary, and sends CA employees to the state addendum.
 Result: managers make decisions without waiting for HR.

 For deeper operational patterns, align your FAQ linking with the content types in Internal Knowledge Base 101.